 3.2 Consistency of the corresponding adult survival

 Adult survival rates were deduced from the recruitment rate estimates and the observed population growth rates, see Figure 3.2A.
-In UK, values that are obtained from the counting method ranged from 0.21 [0.20; 0.22] to 0.68 [0.65; 0.72].
+In the UK, values that are obtained from the counting method ranged from 0.21 [0.20; 0.22] to 0.68 [0.65; 0.72].
 In France, survival rates vary from 0.39 [0.34; 0.44] to 1.08 [0.98; 1.17].
-Like recruitment rates, there is significant year-to-year variability without clear temporal structure in both populations with a maximum amplitude of 0.69 in France (2.8-time variability).
-Unlike the recruitment rate, the survival rate in 2019 in France is not a low outlier.
+Like recruitment rates, there is significant year-to-year variability without clear temporal structure in both populations with a maximum amplitude of 0.69 in France (2.8-times variability).
+Unlike recruitment rate, survival rate in 2019 in France is not a low outlier.

 As expected, survival rates estimated from UK sample data are consistently lower than estimates from the corresponding count data, Figure 3.2A.
-The correlation between the two methods points out that the sampling method underestimates the survival rate by 32% compared to the counting method, Figure 3.2B.
+The correlation between the two methods points out that the sampling method underestimates survival rate by 32% compared to the counting method, Figure 3.2B.
 Estimation precision is similar for the two methods.
-The sample time series shows that the adult survival is significantly lower after 2006, which corresponds to the start of the depletion of the UK population.
+The sample time series shows that adult survival is significantly lower after 2006, which corresponds to the beginning of the depletion of the UK population.

 Figure 3.2: (A) Estimates of adult survival rate using population growth rates; (B) Comparison of the survival rate values between the two estimation methods; bars define the 95% confidence intervals